Free Consultation

 • Protected Speech

-Sometimes, a charge under ars 13-2904 stems from verbal arguments or heated discussions.
+Sometimes, a charge under ARS 13-2904 stems from verbal arguments or heated discussions.
 In certain cases, the words used may fall under protected speech.
 Arizona courts recognize that not all offensive or loud expressions qualify as disorderly conduct.
-A phoenix disorderly conduct lawyer may argue that the statements were protected under the First Amendment.
+A Phoenix disorderly conduct defense attorney may argue that the statements were protected under the First Amendment.

 • Self Defense or Defense of Others

-If the alleged disorderly conduct happened during a situation where you were trying to protect yourself or someone else, self defense may apply.
+If the alleged disorderly conduct happened during a situation where you were trying to protect yourself or someone else, self-defense may apply.
 This defense focuses on whether your actions were reasonable under the circumstances.
-Feldman and Royle often evaluate the surroundings, threats, and witness accounts to support this claim.
+Feldman Royle Ahl evaluates the surroundings, threats, and witness accounts to support this claim.

 • Mistaken Identity